OPENINGS

 Nanoscale non-equilibrium systems are especially fascinating to us: In principle, their dynamics should be described by quantum mechanical laws - yet they are typically too complex for a complete quantum treatment.
 They suffer from strong thermal and quantum fluctuations.
 They do not necessarily satisfy central thermodynamic assumptions.
 As we think about the complex function of nanoscale objects, be it organic or biological molecules in condensed phases, or hybrid quantum systems, we find ourselves at the crossing (or the conflict zone) of quantum dynamics, statistical mechanics and thermodynamics.

-Join us if you take pleasure in a discovery research at the interface of chemistry, physics, math and computing.
+Join us if you take pleasure in a discovery research at the interface of physics, chemisty, math and computing.

 Undergrads in Chemistry or Physics: Summer research projects are available for second or third year domestic students through NSERC USRA, or similar programs.